 Key aspects of diplomatic relations

-The two countries were the joint founders of an international commission against the death penalty which includes a number of independent experts.
-The commission is based in Geneva and is a reflection of the excellent relations between Switzerland and Spain.
+Both Switzerland and Spain were the joint founders of an international commission against the death penalty which includes a number of independent experts.
+The commission is based in Geneva and is a reflection of the excellent relations between the two countries.

 Switzerland and Spain have traditionally maintained close economic ties.
-Their volume of trade, i.e. combined imports and exports, amounted to approximately CHF 10.7 billion in 2014.
+Their volume of trade amounted to approximately CHF 10.6 billion in 2016.
 Switzerland regularly runs a trade surplus with Spain, albeit one that – along with exports – has been continuously decreasing in recent years.
 The principal categories of goods traded are pharmaceutical and chemical products, precious metals and jewellery, and machinery and vehicles.

-Switzerland is working to raise awareness of Switzerland's dual vocational and professional education and training system among the competent Spanish authorities.
-On the one hand, it organises conferences and seminars in Spain; on the other, it invites Spanish experts to introduce the Swiss vocational and professional education and training system to them.
-The Swiss embassy is also engaged in dialogue with important Spanish interlocutors.
+Switzerland is working to raise awareness of its dual vocational and professional education and training system among the competent Spanish authorities.
+It organises conferences and seminars in Spain and invites Spanish experts to Switzerland to introduce the Swiss dual system to them.

 Swiss nationals in Spain